neurolibre/full-stack-server/README.md

 This should start multiple `gunicorn` workers, each one of them binding our flask application to a `unix socket` located at `~/full-stack-server/api/neurolibre_<type>_api.sock`.
 You can check the existence of the `*.sock` file at this directory.
 The presence of this socket file is of key importance as in the next step, we will register it to nginx as an upstream server!

 > Reminder: Replace the **`<type>`** in the commands above either with `preprint` or `preview` depending on the server (e.g., `neurolibre-preview.service`) you are configuring.
 Note that this is not only a naming convention, but also defines a functional separation between the roles of the two servers.

+#### Configure Celery as a systemd service

+For Celery async task queue manager to work, there are two requirements:
+1. Redis properly installed and running
+2. `neurolibre-<type>.service` is up and running (see previous step)

 #### Preprint <--> Preview serve data sync configurations